 Most doctors will continue to treat current patients they roll off of former insurance and onto Medicare.
 Sometimes their practice just gets full.
 The doctor is trying to keep the overall percentage of Medicare patients in his practice to a certain amount.
 He must do this in order to stay profitable and provide quality care.

 When this happens, a simple calling campaign is all it takes to locate a provider.
-One can find a list of physicians accepting Medicare online at www.medicare.gov.
-You can also search for primary care physicians using your Google browser, and make some calls to find out who is accepting new patients with Medicare as their primary insurance.
-If your Medigap health insurance agent is a thorough one, he or she should also be willing to make these calls for you to help you establish yourself with some good providers in your new city of residence.
+You can find a list of physicians accepting Medicare online.
+You can also search for physicians using your Google browser.
+Make some calls to find out who is accepting new patients with Medicare.
+If you work with a good Medigap agent, ask him or her to help with this.

 Finding Doctors on Medicare Advantage Plans

-While traditional Medicare itself has huge numbers of providers, the newer Medicare Advantage plans have just a fraction of that.
-Advantage plans establish networks of doctors and hospitals that their members can seek for care.
+Medicare itself has huge numbers of providers.
+The newer Medicare Advantage plans have just a fraction of that.
+Advantage plans establish local networks of doctors and hospitals that their members can see for care.
 This is a competitive insurance market so a good plan will offer several thousand providers in your area.

 Boutique or Concierge Medicine

-There is nothing wrong with purchasing boutique care if you truly feel it’s worth it.
-However, keep in mind that you are signing away the ability to use your Medicare with this physician.
-Later on if you develop a very serious illness and need to use your Medicare due to a higher volume of appointments, it may be more difficult to get established all over again with a new primary care provider.
+There is nothing inherently wrong with purchasing boutique care.
+Just keep in mind that you are signing away the ability to use your Medicare with this physician.
+What happens if you develop a serious illness and need to use Medicare due to a higher volume of appointments?
+It may be more difficult to get established all over again with a new primary care provider.